The late, great Mel Siff often referred to the Seven S-factors of fitness. The S-factors include:

 16. genetic gifts (anthropometry (leverages), somatotype, height, weight, body composition, fiber type proportions, tendon insertion points, anabolic and catabolic hormone levels, resistance to illness and injury, damping efficiency, stiffness, viscocity)

-I know it’s complex but once you understand how these various components interact, you can now build the optimal athlete!
+I know it’s complex but once you understand how these various components interact, you can attempt to build the optimal athlete!